uxlfoundation/oneAPI-spec/source/elements/oneTBB/source/containers/concurrent_vector_cls/concurrent_growth.rst

     **Returns**: iterator to the beginning of the appended sequence.

-    This overload only participates in overload resolution if the type ``InputIterator`` meets the requirements of `InputIterator` from [input.iterators] ISO C++ Standard section.
+    This overload participates in overload resolution only if the type ``InputIterator`` meets the requirements of `InputIterator` from the [input.iterators] ISO C++ Standard section.

 ---------------------------------------------